5ym/paper/sample.md

     This is `<a>html</a>`{=html}

-This can be useful to insert raw xml into `docx` documents, e.g. a pagebreak:
+This can be useful to insert raw xml into `pdf` documents, e.g. a pagebreak:

     ```{=openxml}